gcoen/Functional-spreadsheet-CLI-REPL/README.md

  - A CLI running a functional language.
  - Using the concept or universal machine as a model for: CLI, REPL, Spreadsheet, APIs, frameworks.
  - Use the idea of strict programming: no frameworks, only libraries.
 The program runs on a universal machine and communicate with other machines (universal or not).
  - My experience to bring a language to the interface has been positive.
 This includes Assembly language.
 No prejudice against Assembly languages.
+Or any language.

 # Functional-spreadsheet
 Some years ago (2009-2010) I had the idea of a functional spreadsheet.
 A spreadsheet where each cell contains a Lisp expression.